Grilks/milkteacant.com/src/modules/pages/index.md

 1. Becasue each of the characters exemplify core concerns that exist in our communities such as dysfunction in their families, lost identity, addiction, homelessness and suicide balanced carefully against love, hope and strength, readers resonate with these characters and their experiences.
 They become real to them.
 2. Set in one of the most beautiful cities of the world, the reader is treated to a cultural tour of Edinburgh.
 This of course includes its seedy side and several insights as to the historical development of Auld Reeky.
 3. Alan Forsyth is a highlly creative author willing to explore what is new and different.
 In Milk Tea Can't he uniquely includes Edinburgh as a character, observing and commentating on the events and characters in the novel and of course on her own city.
 Perhaps she a cross between a Shakesperean chorus and a contemporary influencer.

+---

+## Contact the author

+Want to get in touch with Alan Forsyth?

+Just fill out the form below:

+{% Contact %}{% endContact %}